efratbyy/MARKET_BH/server/README.md

   GET /api/categories/:categoryCode
 ```

-- You will need to provide the category code to get an answer from this api
+- You will need to provide the category code to get an response from this api
 - In order to see on the breadcrumbs the name of the category instead of the code of the category (a number), it translate the code (the number) is to a string